 Restricted funding is popular because it allows foundations to track their dollars and hold their grantees accountable for the funds.
 But restricted funds can make it hard for nonprofits to pay for the day-to-day expenses required to keep the nonprofit running (like paying employees, covering the rent, and keeping the lights on).

 Bill Dietel, our former board chair, observed, “Grantees often spend too much time piecing together the financing puzzle of restricted grants.”
-After seeing the struggles of our grantees, we became convinced that many of them needed general operating support rather than restricted funding.
+After seeing the struggles of our grantees, we became convinced that many of them needed general operating support.

 General operating support (also known as “core support”) is designed to be flexible revenue that covers whatever day-to-day operating expenses the nonprofit deems necessary.
-For a decade, Heron’s primary grantmaking tool became general operating support.
+General operating support became one of Heron’s primary tools in our grantmaking.

 While providing general operating support proved helpful to our grantees, we eventually reached the conclusion that it still was not enough to ensure the security, flexibility, and success of a nonprofit.